Chitimacha

 The Chitimacha (/ˈtʃɪtᵻməʃɑː/ CHIT-i-mə-shah; or /tʃɪtᵻˈmɑːʃə/ chit-i--MAH-shə) are an Indigenous people of the Southeastern Woodlands in Louisiana.
 They are a federally recognized tribe, the Chitimacha Tribe of Louisiana.

 The Chitimacha have an Indian reservation in St. Mary Parish near Charenton on Bayou Teche.
 Their reservation is a small part of their precontact territory.
 They are the only Louisiana tribe who still control some of their original land, where they have long occupied areas of the Atchafalaya Basin, "one of the richest inland estuaries on the continent."
 In 2011 they numbered about 1100 people.

 Historically, the Chitimacha spoke the Chitimacha language, a language isolate.
 The last two fluent speakers died in the 1930s, but the tribe has been working to revitalize the language since the 1990s.
 They use notes and recordings made by linguist Morris Swadesh around 1930.
 They have also started immersion classes for children and adults.
 In 2008 they partnered with Rosetta Stone in a two-year effort to develop software to support learning the language.
 Each tribal household was given a copy to support use of the language at home.
 The Chitimacha have used revenues from gambling to promote education and cultural preservation, founding a tribal museum and historic preservation office, and restoration of their language.

 The Chitimacha are one of four federally recognized tribes in the state.

 Name

-According to the Chitimacha, their name comes from the term Pantch Pinankanc, meaning "men altogether red," also meaning "warrior."
-The name Chawasha, a subtribe of the Chitimacha, is a Choctaw term for "Raccoon Place."
-Washa is also Choctaw and means "Hunting Pace."
-Yaganechito means "Big Country."

-Subtribes

-The Chitimacha were divided into four sub-tribes: the Chawasha, Chitimacha, Washa, and Yagenachito.
-These were divided by their geography.
+The name Chitimacha is believed to derive from a Chitimacha term meaning “people who live on the Grand river.”
+In the Chitimacha language, the people have also referred to themselves as “men all together red.”
+Another name, Yaknechitto, meaning “big country” was used for a group also referred to as the Chitimacha.
+The term may have instead referred to the Atakapa or to a geographic division of the Chitimacha.